 Smithbrook Road Access.
 Drive to the Smithbrook road (4.7 miles east of Stevens Pass).
 If coming from the west, use the cut through the divided highway for the Smithbrook Road.
 Drive up Road 6700 (Smithbrook Road) for 4.1 miles to the highpoint of the road (Rainy Pass) and then down the far side of the pass for 0.8 miles to the intersection of Road 6700 and Road 6705.
 Bear left here, staying on Road 6700 (going straight puts you onto 6705) and drive 1.8 miles to another intersection with Road 6704.
 Turn left on to Road 6704 and continue 0.9 miles to the Minotaur Lake trailhead.

---Once at the lake, if you immediately cross the stream at the lake’s outlet and follow one of the braided trails up some 60 vertical feet, you'll get great views down on Theseus Lake some 600 vertical feet below.
-There is a scrambler's trail that heads down to Theseus, but this is steep and exposed -- a slip could result in serious injury.
+* Once at the lake, if you immediately cross the stream at the lake’s outlet and follow one of the braided trails up some 60 vertical feet, you'll get great views down on Theseus Lake some 600 vertical feet below.
+There is a scrambler's trail leading down to Theseus, but this is steep and exposed -- a slip could result in serious injury.
 This is not a trail for families or casual hikers.

 The trail is steep, narrow, and off-camber.
-Young children, the elderly, and those who spend more time in malls than in the outdoors will be challenged to safely walk this trail.
+Young children and the elderly will be challenged to safely walk this trail.

 Issues.
 You will find a spider web of trails around the lake.
 The Forest Service is restoring the area and has decommissioned many of the needless spur trails and some of the unnecessary camping spots.
 Please respect the signage and stay off closed areas.

 Uses Allowed.
-Hiking and (if you're a physical mutant) running.
+Hiking and overnight camping.
+If you're a physical mutant, you could also run the trail.

 Not Allowed.
 No whining, biking, horses or motorized use.